camarman/GTRPy/README.md

     6) Schwarzschild Coordinates
     7) Eddington-Finkelstein Coordinates

+and in 3D;

+    1) Cartesian Coordinates
+    2) Cylindrical Coordinates
+    3) Spherical Coordinates

 Let us study the Schwarzschild Coordinates as an example.

-## Tensors, Tensor Types, and Index Lowering/Raising
+### Tensors, Tensor Types, Index Lowering and Raising

 Just click one of the tensor buttons, which will lead you to the default page of the choosen tensor.